CsabaConsulting/csaba.page/_posts/blog/2019-05-12-fixing-google-vr-view.md

 As you can see these websites use the same concept: they are based on a `material style` theme, they use Bootstrap and they are `Jekyll` based and hosted by `GitHub`.
 Each scene has a 360 image and 360 video snippet.
 The video is provided by YouTube but the image is served by the Google VR View for Web.
 For the latter I went for self hosting (since it's not advisable to host anything from GitHub raw links, for one it may not provide the proper MIME type), and each site has a copy of the necessary files.
 Just as listed in the README of Google's repository: [VR View files](https://github.com/googlearchive/vrview/tree/gh-pages#downloading-files).
 As you see the whole repository is now in an archived state.

 Since I created the first 360 website it occured to me multiple times that I wanted to quickly brag about + demo them on my phone.
-However my phone showed clearly some bug regarding the accelerometer reading because the view didn't smoothly follow the orinetation of the phone but it was swirling around violently.
+However my phone showed clearly some bug regarding the accelerometer reading because the view didn't smoothly follow the orientation of the phone but it was swirling around violently.

 * [2017 January](https://github.com/SportsBoard/ABCA2017/commit/e419af868058c438d7f0756b240ef3b5076a2f1c)
 * [2018 January](https://github.com/SportsBoard/ABCA2017/commit/d0c53a76e39ca1de0efde6aac40279bb273b9372)